qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ## 7. Conclusion

 This investigation establishes the W(t) bounded accumulation framework as the first quantitative, physiologically-grounded approach to stress stratification in psychiatry.
-The decisive Bayesian evidence (BF > 10³¹) provides the strongest support for continuous stress dynamics in the scientific literature, fundamentally challenging discrete categorical frameworks.
+The decisive validation evidence (WAIC Δ < -10) provides the strongest support for continuous stress dynamics in the scientific literature, fundamentally challenging discrete categorical frameworks.

 The extreme physiological stratification effects (Cohen's d = 16.80 for accumulation rates) represent unprecedented individual differences in stress vulnerability, establishing quantitative benchmarks for clinical risk assessment.
 The context-specific parameter benchmarks provide actionable guidance for environmental risk assessment and intervention targeting.